kenthong/book_app/README.md

 It just for demo or development.
 It allow the user using GraphQL to search, filter, sort the book data.

 The code is under book_app_server.
 Read the book_app_server/README.md before star the GraphQL server.
 [book_app_server/README.md](book_app_server/README.md)

-## Book application client part
+## 2: Book application client part
 The clinet part is base on React.
 Read the book_app_client/README.md before star the book app.
 [book_app_client/README.md](book_app_client/README.md)

-## Dependencies
+## Important notice
-1: A recent version Node.js installed

-2: A recent version npm installed
+The mock GraphQL server is  listen on localhost port 4000.
+So the Book app client must run on same host as this mock GraphQL server to access the data.
+This mock GraphQL server and the Book application client only tested on Windows 10  and Ubuntu 22 environment.